A review: Delio’s angel networks roundtable

 Next up was a discussion around the use of social media for businesses; we touched on which channels our angels found to be most effective, as well as their frequency of use and the potential negatives aspects of platforms such as Facebook, LinkedIn and Twitter.

-One of the businesses that joined us for the event explained that they commenced their operations as the first lockdown hit the UK.
+One of the angel networks that joined us for the event explained that they commenced their operations as the first lockdown hit the UK.
 This meant that social media was one of the only tools that they were able to utilise in order to communicate with their audience of angel investors.
 They explained that this initial setback has since worked in their favour in that it has allowed them to become a leader in the way that social media is being used across their industry.

 It was widely agreed that although differing social media channels have a varying success rate at reaching their desired audiences, LinkedIn was most favourable for reaching out and directly connecting with investors.
 Almost all of our angels reported having successful and engaging conversations through this platform.